 In 1838, the construction of the canal began under the oversight of engineer Jean-Baptiste de Baudre who had previous experience in developing ports and rivers across the country.
 With its several branches, the Garonne canal is 213 kilometres long.
 Like the Midi canal, it was a long and difficult work to build for both political and technical reasons.
 The different sections of the canal were incrementally completed, and the canal was finished and inaugurated in 1856; six years after de Baudre’s death who, like Riquet, never saw the end of his work.
 The canal proved to be a financial burden and, in 1852, it was conceded to the Midi Railway Company which financed the last segment between the Baïse river mouth and Castets-en-Dorthe.
 As railroad transportation was then constantly increasing, the company had the ploy to lower freight on the canal, which, although completed, greatly suffered from trains.

 The lateral canal of the Garonne went through a similar pattern to the other Midi waterways.
 Freight and navigation diminished drastically during the 20th century.
 The reasons were the competition of railroads and roads and ageing infrastructure.
-Modernization was acted in the 1970 and locks were refitted to the Freycinet gauge.
-A highlight of this transformation was the creation of the Montech water slope allowing 40-meters long boats to bypass five locks.
+Modernization was acted in the1970s and locks were refitted to the Freycinet gauge.
+A highlight of this transformation was the creation of the Montech water slope allowing 40-metre-long boats to bypass five locks.

 - Brunet, Roger (1959), « Le trafic des canaux du Midi » in Revue géographique des Pyrénées et du Sud-Ouest, n°30, pp. 179-188.